ajshack/Learning_Python/README.md

 # Learning_Python
- I am going trough The Moder Python 3 Bootcamp and will be uploading task I complete here
+ I am going through The Moder Python 3 Bootcamp and will be uploading task I complete here